-It's-it is pretty difficult, but I will try-try to speak about purpose of our practice.
+It is pretty difficult, but I will try to speak about the purpose of our practice.

-Before I try to explain our practice, I think I should explain why we practice, you know-why we should practice Zen when we have buddha-nature.
-And this is the great problem Dogen-zenji had.
-And he worked for this question before he went to China and met with Nyojō-zenji.1
+Before I try to explain our practice, I think I should explain why we practice-why we should practice Zen when we have buddha-nature.
+This is the great problem Dōgen-zenji had.
+And he worked for this question before he went to China and met with Nyojō-zenji.

-And this is not, of course, so easy problem, but if you understand what do we mean when we say everyone has buddha-nature, and everything has buddha-nature.
+This is not, of course, so easy problem, but if you understand what do we mean when we say everyone has buddha-nature, and everything has buddha-nature.
 What does it mean?
-And he explained very carefully in Shōbōgenzō, on the-in the first chapter.
+And he explained very carefully in Shōbōgenzō, in the first chapter.

-When we say "buddha-nature," you know, you may think buddhanature is some innate nature, you know, because we say nature.
-In Japanese we use same words-nature-buddha-nature.
-But actually it is not nature like nature of human being or nature of plant-or nature of cats or dogs, you know.
+When we say "buddha-nature," you may think buddha-nature is some innate nature, because we say nature.
+In Japanese we use the same words-nature-buddha-nature.
+But actually it is not nature like nature of human being or nature of plant-or nature of cats or dogs.
 It is not, strictly speaking, it is not that kind of nature.

 "Nature" means something which is there whatever you do.
 Whatever you do, there is nature.
-Nature is not something which is there, you know, before you do something.
-When you do something, you know, at the same time, nature appears.
-That is nature, you know.
+Nature is not something which is there before you do something.
+When you do something, at the same time, nature appears.
+That is nature.
 What he meant.

-You know, you-you think, you know, we have buddha-nature within ourselves or innate-as a innate nature.
-And because of this nature, you do something, you know.
-That is usual understanding of nature [laughs].
+You think we have buddha-nature within ourselves as innate nature.
+And because of this nature, you do something.
+That is the usual understanding of nature [laughs].
 But that is not his understanding.
-Or it is not like some seed, you know, which is there before plant come out you know.
-"That is not the nature which I mean," Dogen-zenji said.
-That kind of understanding of nature is, you know, heretic understanding of nature [laughs].
+Or it is not like some seed, which is there before plant comes out.
+"That is not the nature which I mean," Dōgen-zenji said.
+That kind of understanding of nature is heretic understanding of nature [laughs].
 It is not correct understanding of nature.

-That kind of nature is some idea, you know, you have in your mind.
-"Here is plant," you know.
-"So there must be-before this plant appear-there must be something-seed or within the plant, there must be some nature which promote the-its activity.
+That kind of nature is some idea you have in your mind.
+"Here is a plant.
+So before this plant appears, there must be something-a seed or something within the plant, there must be some nature which promotes its activity.
 Because of that nature, some flower is red and some flower is yellow."
 Most people understand in that way.
-So why we practice-when we think why we practice zazen is, you know, because we have nature-buddha-nature.

-1 Tendō Nyojō (Tiantong Rujing): 1163-1228.
-Chan master; teacher of Eihei Dögen.
+&lt;sup>1 Tendō Nyojō (Tiantong Rujing): 1163-1228.
+Chan master; teacher of Eihei Dōgen.